All guides

 My pet's stool is very soft or liquid: can it still be used?

 Yes, soft or diarrheal stool is perfectly analyzable, and often more important to analyze, as it may contain more active parasites or bacteria.
-Collect what you can with the spoon, place it in the container, and bring it to the clinic quickly.
+Collect what you can with the spoon and bring it to the clinic quickly.

 Can I use stool that has been sitting in the litter box for several hours?